peterjc/thapbi-pict/docs/quick_start.rst

 ------------

-The other report from the pipeline or ``thapbi_pict summary`` command is more detailed being at the level of the unique sequences or reads.
-Again using the names from the above example:
+The other report from the pipeline or ``thapbi_pict summary`` command is more detailed, being at the level of the unique sequences or reads.
+Again using the filenames from the above example:

 * Plain table ``summary/thapbi-pict.ITS1.reads.onebp.tsv`` (tab separated
   variables, TSV) which can be opened in R, Excel, or similar.